 Another benefit of handguards is protection against cold, especially during winter.
-Winter season is associated with very low temperatures hence the rider might not be very comfortable due to the extremely cold weather conditions.
+I associate the winter season with very low temperatures, hence the rider might not be very comfortable because of the frosty weather.
 Your motorbike bars are metallic.
-Metallic bars are good conductors and hence get very cold when the temperatures are low.
+Metallic bars are good conductors and hence get freezing when the temperatures are low.

 Some people have tried to overcome this challenge by wearing thick gloves.
-Having thick gloves becomes challenging as you are unable to move your hands especially your fingers freely.
+Having thick gloves becomes challenging as you cannot move your hands, especially your fingers, freely.
 This is the major limitation of using gloves –you need your fingers to be freely mobile when riding.
 You use them to manipulate your controls!

-Hand guards are very beneficial when it comes to protection against the wind/storm and stones.
-As you ride, the high-speed wind is generated.
-This in turn may harm your hand, particularly during winter–when the air is damn cold!
+Handguards are very beneficial for protection against the wind/storm and stones.
+As you ride, high-speed wind is generated.
+This may harm your hand, particularly during winter–when the air is damn cold!
 Again, during winter there is snow.
 The guards are excellent at providing protection against the snow.

-Hand guards also offer the rider a better control of the bars.
-They enable you to manipulate the clutch, throttle and brake control more comfortably and easily.
-Besides this, they give a better grip to the bars as you ride.
+Handguards also offer the rider better control of the bars.
+They enable you to manipulate the clutch, throttle, and brake control more comfortably and easily.
+Besides this, they give a better grip on the bars as you ride.

 The handguards are not only important in protecting you but also the bars of your bike.
 During a minor crash or a tip-over, the guards offer protection to your bars.
-Instead of damage to your bar, little or no damage is done on the guards.
-Remember that it is always cheaper to replace hand guards than bars.
+Instead of damage to your bar, little or no damage is done to the guards.
+Remember that it is always cheaper to replace handguards than bars.

-Hand guards do provide some protection to your hands in minor crashes also.
-This is not a highly regarded benefit as in a crash the whole body is at risk of injury and hand guards can only protect the hands.
+Handguards provide some protection to your hands in minor crashes as well.
+This is not a highly regarded benefit as in a crash the whole body is at risk of injury and handguards can only protect the hands.

-There are two main categories of hand guards i.e. Motocross (open) and wrap around hand guards.
+There are two major categories of handguards, i.e. Motocross (open) and wrap-around handguards.

 Motocross Hand guards

 These are guards mainly made to protect your hands from snow, stones, and mud.
 They are perfect for protecting your hand, especially during winter because they provide a little warmth to your hands.
-They are fixed to your bars at one point only.
+I fixed them to your bars at one point only.
 For this reason, they are not so tight and hence do not protect your bars so much.
 Riders like them because:

-They are open hence the rider can freely move his/her hand and fingers freely.
+- They are open, hence the rider can freely swing his/her hand and fingers.

-Motocross handguards are cheaper than wrap around guards.
+- Motocross hindquarters are cheaper than wrapping around guards.

-The reason why one may dislike them, is because they offer less bar protection.
+The reason one may dislike them is that they offer less bar protection.

 Wrap around hand guards

-They are generally more durable than the motocross hand guards.
+- They are more durable than the motocross hand guards.

 The choice of handguards you choose is purely based on your preferences.
-In some cases, you will make decision based on the amount of money you want to spend at a time.
+Sometimes, you will decide based on the amount of money you want to spend at a time.